 Professional Graduate Training Programs O.T.D.
 Advising Team

-CSU has developed an entry-level Occupational Therapy Doctorate program which will begin in May 2022.
+CSU has developed an entry-level Occupational Therapy Doctorate program which begins in May 2022.
 This program is designed for prospective students who are interested in career tracks as occupational therapists.
-The application process for the O.T.D. program will open in Fall 2021.
-Contact firstname.lastname@example.org with questions.
+Learn more about the application process for the O.T.D. program.
+Contact email@example.com with questions.

 Occupation and Rehabilitation Science Ph.D.
 Advising Team